Japan Policy Network

-Student-led organization founded at Harvard passionate about Japan's policy issues and promoting an accurate picture of Japan through multilateral dialogues.
+A student-led think tank founded at Harvard specialized in Japan's policy issues and promoting an accurate picture of Japan through multilateral dialogues.

 Harvard Undergraduate Japan Policy Network (HUJPN) is a recognized student organization at Harvard College.
 Japan has long been a leading nation in terms of economic growth, international security, technology, and many other fields.
 However, Japan is perceived to have stagnated or declined in the last three decades as other countries, such as China, emerged as new powers in international affairs.
 With a variety of pressing issues and threats, including missile launches by North Korea and an aging population, Japan is at a significant turning point for both itself and the world.
 In thinking about where the world goes, Japan's policy issues should receive more careful and sustained attention, particularly from those abroad in the United States.